Self-incompatibility: The RNase-based SI mechanism

 In this mechanism, pollen tube elongation is halted when it has proceeded approximately one third of the way through the style.
 The female component ribonuclease protein, termed S-RNase probably causes degradation of the ribosomal RNA (rRNA) inside the pollen tube, in the case of identical male and female S alleles, and consequently pollen tube elongation is arrested, and the pollen grain dies.

-By 2000, proteins involved in GSI belonging to the same RNase gene family were also found to cause pollen rejection in species of Rosaceae and Plantaginaceae.
+By 2000, proteins involved in gametophytic self-incompatibility belonging to the same RNase gene family were also found to cause pollen rejection in species of Rosaceae and Plantaginaceae.
 Despite initial uncertainty about the common ancestry of RNase-based SI in these distantly related plant families, phylogenetic studies and the finding of shared male determinants (F-box proteins) strongly supported homology across eudicots.
 Therefore, this mechanism likely arose approximately 90 million years ago, and is the inferred ancestral state for approximately 50% of all plant species.

 Predictions about the wide distribution of this mechanism of SI were confirmed in the early 21st century, placing additional support of its single ancient origin.
 Specifically, a style-expressed T2/S-RNase gene and pollen-expressed F-box genes are now implicated in causing SI among the members of Rubiaceae, Rutaceae, Cactaceae, and Primulaceae.
 Therefore, other mechanisms of SI are thought to be recently derived in eudicots plants, in some cases relatively recently.
 One particularly interesting case is the SI expressed in Prunus species, which functions through self-recognition (the cytotoxic activity of the S-RNases is inhibited by default and selectively activated by the pollen partner S-haplotype-specific F-box protein (SFB) upon self-pollination), while SI in the other species with S-RNase functions through non-self recognition (the S-RNases are selectively detoxified upon cross-pollination).